PietroCostaCardoso/PietroCostaCardoso/README.md

 **Full Stack Developer**

-I've been diving deep into technology for the past 3 years, working as a full stack developer.
+I've been diving deep into technology since age 16, working as a full stack developer.
 My main focus is on backend, where I build systems and apply my knowledge.

 ### Technology Stack & Engineering Skills